Copyright © 2012 Robert B. Thompson. All Rights Reserved.

 Jesus is not appalled that we should aspire to be His brother.
 He is delighted.
 It is we who are apprehensive about taking too much on ourselves that we should be the brothers of Christ.

-Perhaps it is because His coming is at hand we now are realizing that Jesus wants to be closer to us than a brother.
-He wants us to live by His very Life, thinking, speaking, and acting along with Him, in concert with Him.
+Perhaps it is because His coming is at hand that we now are realizing Jesus wants to be closer to us than a brother.
+He wants us to live by His very Life, thinking, speaking, and acting in agreement with His will for us.

 We have been called to be one in Him in the Father.
 In other words, God is enlarging His family, the family that has the Father’s name.
 As such we partake of the Divine Nature.
 As such we will be filled with all the Fullness of God if we follow on to know the Lord.